25prabhu10/notes/docs/Collection/Keyboard.md

    - Buckling spring switches
    - Cherry MX Brown + (light)

 2. _Linear Key Switches_: Linear switches are close to silent.
-To actuate a linear switch, you must push it all the way down, like a membrane key.
+To actuate a linear switch, you must push it all the way down, like a membrane key
    - Kailh Speed Silver
    - Kailh Red
    - Gateron Black Ink - (force)